Brands Hatch: 1980s

+Brands Hatch Racing

+Brands Hatch Racing was a Formula One entrant in 1980.
+They competed in the 1980 British Grand Prix with driver Desiré Wilson, Williams as manufacturer of the Williams FW07 with a Ford engine and Goodyear tyres.
+As car number 43 its qualifying position of 27th was not good enough to qualify for the race.
+In the following years, they were involved in sports car racing between 1980 and 1984:

 1990s

-Exactly a year later on 19 August 1990, the F3000 cars were back to contest the eight round of the Championship.
+Exactly a year later on 19 August 1990, the Formula 3000 cars were back to contest the eighth round of the Championship.
 Allan McNish won the 125 mi race at 108.26 mph in a Lola T90/50 with a Mugen engine, followed by Damon Hill in an identical car, with a Cosworth power plant.
 The final step of the podium was taken by Marco Apicella.
 The Sports Prototypes did not return to Kent in 1990, going to Donington Park instead.

-The 1991 International F3000 Championship returned on 18 August for another 125 mi race around the Grand Prix Circuit.
+The 1991 International Formula 3000 Championship returned on 18 August for another 125 mi race around the Grand Prix Circuit.
 Reynard 91Ds filled the first three places, first home being Emanuele Naspetti at 123.9 mph, driving with Cosworth-power, from Alex Zanardi in a similar car.
 Third went to Christian Fittipaldi in the Pacific Racing Mugen entered Reynard.

 International motor racing returned for the 1996 BPR 4 Hours of Brands Hatch, when a round of the BPR Global GT Series for GT1 and GT2 sports cars was staged there on 8 September.
 The Porsche 911 GT1 of Hans-Joachim Stuck and Thierry Boutsen led home three McLaren F1 GTRs driven by Andy Wallace/Olivier Grouillard, Pierre-Henri Raphanel/Lindsay Owen-Jones and John Nielsen/Thomas Bscher.

-In October 1999, Octagon commenced negotiations for the purchase of Brands Hatch Leisure Group: in December agreement was reached, control of Brands Hatch, Cadwell Park, Oulton Park and Snetterton passing to the new owners.
+In October 1999, Octagon, a part of Interpublic, commenced negotiations for the purchase of Brands Hatch Leisure Group.
+In December an agreement was reached, with control of Brands Hatch, Cadwell Park, Oulton Park and Snetterton passing to the new owners for £120m.
 Octagon obtained the right from the FIA to run the British Grand Prix from 2002 and announced the intention of rebuilding the Grand Prix Circuit, whilst at the same time negotiating with the British Racing Drivers Club to run the Grand Prix at Silverstone.
 An agreement was reached which ensured that the Grand Prix will be run at Silverstone for 15 years.
-This in turn means, that the gloriously challenging Grand Prix Circuit at Brands Hatch will not be altered greatly.
+Because of this agreement, the layout of the Grand Prix Circuit at Brands Hatch stayed nearly identical to before.